 Waste in India

 India’s growing population and increasing levels of consumption have given rise to significant waste management issues.
-Thousands of tons of garbage are produced in India’s major cities each day and the amount of trash laying around is often shocking to visitors.
-The lack of garbage bins contributes a lot to the problem.
+Thousands of tons of garbage are produced in India’s major cities each day and the amount of rubbish laying around is often shocking to visitors.
+The lack of trash cans contributes a lot to the problem.
 Visitors should watch where they walk and, where possible, keep their trash until they find an appropriate place to dispose of it.

 Pollution in India